top of page

 Do I need to schedule a visit before enrolling?

 It's difficult to know if the amazing growth that you see at home translates to preschool readiness.
 Children develop at different rates and thus their preschool readiness is solely dependent on the individual child.
-You know that your child is ready for preschool if the following are true:
+Here are a few signs that your learner may be ready to take their learning to the next level!

 Is My Child Ready For Preschool?